 As a small business, it’s expensive to buy or rent card machines and the machine providers take a big cut of any transaction.

-When booking with us direct we ask for a deposit of £100 through PayPal.
+When booking with us direct we ask for a deposit of £100 through our online payment system, Stripe.
 The balance of your holiday is due a month before your arrival.
-In order to keep costs down we take payment by either bank transfer or cheque.
+In order to keep costs down we take payment by either bank transfer, cheque or alternatively we can send you a link to pay online.

 All linen and towels are included in the cost of your stay.
 We also provide tea towels for you.
 If you are staying for more than a week we will provide a linen change half way through your stay.